 I wanted to surprise him the next morning.
 So, I was looking for a way to reheat those fried pieces, and I followed this way-

 I put a cast-iron skillet on the portable stove, and instead of filling the skillet with frying oil, I just placed a cookie sheet (it was a customized paper sheet) on the skillet, and I placed those chickens on the sheet.

-Then I switched on the stove and after a few minutes, I noticed that the skillet started smoking.
-I took out the skillet from the stove and touched the chickens to know how much hot they became.
+Then I switched on the stove, and after a few minutes, I noticed that the skillet started smoking.
+I took out the skillet from the stove and touched the chickens to see how hot they became.

 I flipped all the pieces and baked them for a few more minutes, following the same process.
 The end result was so amazing that my husband thought.

 It’s okay if you want to reheat in the afternoon or after coming back from your college/job.
 Reheating fried chicken also requires your minute observation and among all the methods, reheating with an air fryer is the fastest one.

-But, only the first one can bring back the original taste and crispness with appetizing sound.
-Other methods are also effective though you may notice a bit difference in taste and crunch.
-So, there’s nothing wrong in serving cold chicken for breakfast.
+But, only the first one can bring back the original taste and crispness with an appetizing sound.
+Other methods are also effective though you may notice a bit of difference in taste and crunch.
+So, there’s nothing wrong with serving cold chicken for breakfast.

-No matter you eat cold fried chicken or reuse those pieces in other dishes, mastering how to reheat leftover fried chicken is literally one of the most exciting cooking hacks.
+No matter if you eat cold-fried chicken or reuse those pieces in other dishes, mastering how to reheat leftover fried chicken is literally one of the most exciting cooking hacks.
 And the best part of reheating fried chicken is that you can reheat with whatever you have in your kitchen.